stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 The following settings might need the role of `Owner` or `Editor` from the Service Project:

 - Enbale the Cloud Dataflow, Compute Engine, and Cloud Storage APIs.
 After the Cloud Dataflow API is enbaled, the **Cloud Dataflow Service Account** with format of `service-<PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com` should be created.
-Now you can contact the shared VPC admin to add the Dataflow service account to the shared VPC with the `Compute Network User` role.
+Now you can contact the shared VPC admin or Host Project Owner to add the Dataflow service account to the shared VPC with `Compute Network User` role.

 - In the **IAM & admin** page, make sure that

-   1) the **Cloud Dataflow Service Account** has the role of `Cloud Dataflow Service Agent`.
-Otherwise, you can run the following command to add it:
+   1) the **Cloud Dataflow Service Account** has a role of `Cloud Dataflow Service Agent`, or you can run the following command to add it:
    ```
    gcloud projects add-iam-policy-binding [PROJECT-ID] \
   --member serviceAccount: service-[PROJECT-NUMBER]@dataflow-service-producer-prod.iam.gserviceaccount.com \